• Skip to main content

 You can book a full-day guided tour in Pamukkale by clicking this link here.
 Tours are guaranteed by GetYourGuide, an international travel platform, and can be canceled up to 24 hours with a full refund.

-Pamukkale opening hours are between 07:30 in the morning and 18:00 in the evening.
-You can buy tickets from the box office until 17:30.
+Pamukkale opening hours are between 08:00 in the morning and 20:00 in the evening.
 Pamukkale thermal pools and Hierapolis ruins are open to visit everyday of the week.
-This information about visiting hours was last updated on January 1, 2023.
+Information on visiting hours was last updated on May 3, 2024.

 Visiting hours of Pamukkale travertines and Hierapolis archaeological site may change due to renovations and events.
 So before you go, you can visit the official website of the museum to see the latest situation.